Fore Street, Chard

 In 1834 the Guildhall was built with a doric portico with a double row of Tuscan columns along the front.
 It was built to replace an earlier 16th century guildhall and now serves as the town hall.

 Chard Museum is housed in a 16th-century thatched building which was originally four cottages.
 The building was converted and restored for use as a museum in 1970, and later incorporated the building next door which had been the New Inn public house.
 It houses collections of exhibits about local history and displays related to the lives of notable local residents.

-The L shaped school building was built in 1583 as a private house and converted into Chard Grammar School in 1671.
+The L-shaped school building was built in 1583 as a private house and converted into Chard Grammar School in 1671.
 It was damaged in the fire if 1727.
 It is a Grade II* listed building.
 In 1890 it became a boarding school and then in 1972 a preparatory school.
 Monmouth House, which was built between 1770 and 1790, and the 16th century chapel, are also now part of the school.

 Pubs include the Dolphin Inn, which was built in 1840 and the George Hotel which was constructed in the late 18th century.
-The Weslyan Methodist Chapel was built in 1895 from Flemish bond brick.
+The Wesleyan Methodist Chapel was built in 1895 from Flemish bond brick.

 The branch of Lloyds Bank was built as a house on the site of the Chard Arms Hotel in 1849.
 The branch of National Westminster Bank was two houses when it was constructed around 1820.
 In 1938 a bomb proof bunker was built behind the branch of the Westminster Bank.
 During World War II it was used to hold duplicate copies of the bank records in case its headquarters in London was destroyed.
 It was also used to store the emergency bank note supply of the Bank of England.
 There has also been speculation that the Crown Jewels were also stored there, however this has never been confirmed.

 In 1991 the town council commissioned bronze sculpture from Neville Gabie which were erected in Fore Street they are entitled Ball and Whirl.
 An album detailing the work and its commissioning is held by the Chard Museum.